-An assessment was undertaken by the Fire Science and Technology Laboratories - CSIRO Division of Manufacturing and Infrastructure Technology, for the Carpet Institute of Australia (CIA).
-The study examines the range of the fire performance of pure wool and wool rich carpet when tested in accordance with AS ISO 9239 Part 1 [7].
+An assessment was undertaken by the Fire Science and Technology Laboratories - CSIRO Division of Manufacturing (now known as CSIRO Infrastructure Technology), for the Carpet Institute of Australia Limited (CIAL).
+The study examines the range of the fire performance of pure wool and wool rich carpet when tested in accordance with AS ISO 9239 Part 1 2003^[7].

-The carpet was assessed in the context of an Alternative Solution that will satisfy the relevant Performance Requirements of the Building Code of Australia (BCA) Australian Building Codes Board2006.
+The carpet was assessed in the context of an Performance Solution that will satisfy the relevant Performance Requirements of the Building Code of Australia (BCA) Volume 1 2019 (Australian Building Codes Board 2019).
 The process involved a statistical analysis of a body of fire test data on a range of carpets to assess the likelihood of wool rich carpet of a specified character will comply with the BCA requirements for floor coverings.
 The objective is to reduce the quantity of testing that would otherwise have to be performed by the carpet industry while maintaining an appropriate level of life safety.